-These well established techniques still await implementation in the analysis of modern data sets.
-The analysis of excited baryons could be carried out along similar lines although the phenomenology is slightly different.
+The phenomenology in the analysis of excited baryons is complex.
 One complication arises from known strong inelasticities into multi-pion states, mostly $\pi\pi N$.
 For example, two pions with the $\rho(770)$ quantum numbers are known to be responsible for inelasticities at higher energies.
 The two pions and the nucleon can also be in relative S-wave, i.e. one can have the effective quantum numbers of a σN state.
 With the centrifugal barrier absent, this configuration leads to large inelasticities into the $\pi\pi N$ channel even at low energies, resulting in the unusual resonance shape of the (very light) Roper resonance $N(1440)1/2^+$.
 In other words, from the standpoint of meson spectroscopy, one has maximal contamination from excited baryons, while from the standpoint of baryon analysis, two-body channels as πN need to be supplemented with three-body states.

-Figure 3.1: Baryon spectrum: masses (left) and widths (right) from the ANL/Osaka approach.
-[120].
+Figure 3.1: Baryon spectrum: masses (left) and widths (right) from the ANL/Osaka approach [135].

 Furthermore, a two-particle subsystem of the $\pi\pi N$ system can also contain resonance singularities.
-As mentioned, the $\pi\pi$ subsystem can have the quantum numbers of a $\rho(700)$, coupling to the nucleon with a certain isospin, total spin, and total angular momentum.
+As mentioned, the $\pi\pi$ subsystem can have the quantum numbers of a $\rho(770)$, coupling to the nucleon with a certain isospin, total spin, and total angular momentum.
 In general, more than one configuration is possible.
 Those singularities lead to branch points in the complex plane of the overall center-of-mass scattering energy.
-These non-analyticities are located on the same sheets as resonances and can lead to false resonance signals if not properly taken into account [119].
+These non-analyticities are located on the same sheets as resonances and can lead to false resonance signals if not properly taken into account [134].
 Last but not least, the inelasticities from channels formed by a stable baryon and a stable meson are important.
 The prime example is the strong coupling of the ηN channel to the S{11} partial wave, in particular the $N(1535)1/2^-$.